Outdoor Event Production Guide

 Wind Speed Action Protocols

 Wind is the most operationally significant weather variable for concert production.
 Temporary structures, rigging, and staging all have wind speed ratings.
 A documented wind protocol defines action thresholds: at a specific sustained wind speed, softgoods and banners are struck.
 At a higher threshold, overhead elements are lowered or secured.
 At an extreme threshold, the stage may need to be evacuated.
 These thresholds should be based on the structural ratings of the specific equipment on site, not arbitrary numbers.
+Mobile stages typically have wind ratings of 25–70+ mph depending on the manufacturer and configuration.

-Rain Contingency Plans
+Rain & Lightning Contingency

+Rain affects equipment, site conditions, and audience comfort.
+A rain plan addresses: equipment protection (covering consoles, processors, and connections not rated for wet conditions), site drainage (where does water go when it rains?), audience management (are there covered areas?), and schedule adjustments.
 Lightning is a non-negotiable safety threat.
 When lightning is detected within a defined radius of the event site (commonly 6–10 miles), outdoor areas must be cleared.
-Attendees need designated shelter areas.
-The production team needs a clear communication plan for initiating and lifting a lightning hold.
 All-clear protocols typically require a waiting period (30 minutes from the last detected strike within range) before outdoor activities resume.
-Lightning holds can last minutes or hours — the plan must account for extended delays.

 Heat & Cold Mitigation